 For those who want multi-day hikes, cabins and camping are the way to go.
 Finland’s hiking trails are often dotted with campgrounds, complete with fire pits and clearings for tents.
 There are also numerous cabins in its national parks – these are usually designated for hikers, often free, and can be booked in advance for those who love to plan ahead.

 Best Airbnb in Finland: Right in the heart of town

 You can’t really get more central than this cool, clean little studio.
-The sheer abundance of things to do right on your doorstep: from museums to beaches, parks, cafe’s and bars, make this the ideal spot if it’s your first time in Helsinki.
+The sheer abundance of things to do right on your doorstep: from museums to beaches, parks, cafe’s and bars, make this one of the best Airbnbs in Helsinki and the ideal spot if it’s your first time in Helsinki.
 If times a factor, you really couldn’t ask for something more convenient than this.